Volemak/wp-hotelier-languages-pack/README.md

 ## How to install a language pack

-Download the repository and upload the files of your language (for example `hotelier-it_IT.po` and `hotelier-it_IT.mo`) in `wp-content/languages/wp-hotelier/` (create the folders if they don't exist).
+Download the repository and upload the files of your language (for example `wp-hotelier-it_IT.po` and `wp-hotelier-it_IT.mo`) in `wp-content/languages/wp-hotelier/` (create the folders if they don't exist).